Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Ulcers in the stomach or intestines

-Instructions for use Prednisolone
+Instructions for use of Prednisolone

 Prednisolone in the form of a solution for injection

-Children from 2 to 12 months are prescribed 2-3 mg per kg, from 1 to 14 years - 1-2 mg per kg.
+Children from 2 to 12 months are prescribed 2-3 mg per kg, from 1 year to 14 years - 1-2 mg per kg.
 Over 14 years old - adult dosage.

 You can also do intra-articular injections - 10 mg of Prednisolone in one joint once.

-Prednisolone in the form of an ointment for external use
+Prednisolone in ointment form for external use

 The ointment is applied to the affected area of the spine 1-2 times a day.
 The course of treatment is 10-14 days.

-Side effects of prednisolone
+Side effects of Prednisolone

 • Increased body hair (hirsutism) in women